codetalkio/codethoughts.io/posts/2015-11-18-s3-bucket-specific-policy.md

 You will then be able to create the policy.
 To do this, first set the AWS service to `Amazon S3` and then choose the actions that you want to support.
-Here I've choosen `GetObject` as I just want to allow the read of an object in the bucket, and nothing more.
+Here I've chosen `GetObject` as I just want to allow the read of an object in the bucket, and nothing more.

 Finally, you need to set the `ARN` of your bucket.
 This will be something like